datafeedr/my-custom-code/README.md

 Limit the number of results displayed by a Comparison Set.

+### normalize-merchant-attribute-names.php

+Modify merchant names before they are imported as product attributes.

 ### prune-action-scheduler-actions-more-often.php

 Prune completed actions created by the Action Scheduler every day (instead of every 30 days) and allow up to 500 actions